91ajames/Topaz-Offline-Mirror-Server/README.md

 # Topaz Offline Mirror Server
 Topaz Mirror Server is where you can install Topaz Giga Pixel and Topaz Photo without having any internet.

-Including the old no longer support software.
+Including software that is no longer supported.

 Offline Installation

 Dispite if you have the files already placed correctly, the software may insist on saying connect to the internet.

-Total files est: 108-333 Files
+Total files est: 325 Files

 Total Size: 78.9 GB